Base de datos de plantas del FNPS

 Host plant for the White-M Hairstreak and Horace's Duskywing butterflies.

-• Said (by the Lady Bird Johnson Wildlflower Center) to attract water fowl
+Acorns appreciated by squirrels, deer, turkey, and other wildlife Used by birds for resting and nesting Said (by the Lady Bird Johnson Wildlflower Center) to attract water fowl.

 Hábitats nativos:

-Bottomland floodplains and inundated river levees, lake swamps, rarely on non-wetland portions of floodplains.
+Bottomland floodplains and inundated river levees, lake swamps, rarely on non-wetland portions of floodplains

 Área de distribución natural en Florida: